How to Calculate Autocorrelation in Excel (2 Ways)

 how to calculate autocorrelation in Excel

-Method-1: Using SUMPRODUCT, OFFSET, AVERAGE, and DEVSQ Functions to Calculate Autocorrelation
+Method 1: Using SUMPRODUCT, OFFSET, AVERAGE, and DEVSQ Functions to Calculate Autocorrelation

 Steps:

-Firstly, we need to calculate the total number of months to determine the time series of the sales values.
+• To calculate the total number of months to determine the time series of the sales values.

-➤ Type the following function in cell D13.
+Enter the following function in cell D13:

 =COUNTA(B4:B12)